seankwilliams/modern-footnotes/modern-footnotes/readme.txt

 =Why isn't the word "footnote" appearing by all of my footnotes in the Block Editor/Gutenberg Editor?= The word "footnote" only shows up by the first footnote in each paragraph in the editor, but all footnotes are highlighted gray.
 This is to work around a technical limitation of Gutenberg's editor, though hopefully we can come up with a better solution in the future.
 Don't worry, your footnotes will show up correctly when viewing the page/blog post though!

+=How can I support the plugin's development?=
+Modern Footnotes is an open source project built with its contributors' free time.
+Any gestures of support are quite meaningful.
+You can support the plugin by leaving a positive review or <a href="https://ko-fi.com/modernfootnotes" target="_blank">buying a coffee for the developer</a>.
+And, if you would like to help develop the plugin, we deeply appreciate any contributions to the project on <a href="https://github.com/seankwilliams/modern-footnotes" target="_blank">GitHub</a>.

 == Screenshots ==
 1. http://prismtechstudios.com/modern-footnotes/modern-footnotes-1.png
 2. http://prismtechstudios.com/modern-footnotes/modern-footnotes-2.png